grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 ### AC-18 (1): Authentication and Encryption

-Protect wireless access to the system using authentication of {{ insert: param, ac-18.01_odp }} and encryption.
+Protect wireless access to the system using authentication of usersand/ordevices and encryption.

 Wireless networking capabilities represent a significant potential vulnerability that can be exploited by adversaries.
 To protect systems with wireless access points, strong authentication of users and devices along with strong encryption can reduce susceptibility to threats by adversaries involving wireless technologies.

-wireless access to the system is protected using authentication of {{ insert: param, ac-18.01_odp }};
+wireless access to the system is protected using authentication of usersand/ordevices;

 wireless access to the system is protected using encryption.